GoogleCloudPlatform/enterprise-knowledge-solution/README.md

         export SERVICE_ACCOUNT_ID="your existing service account identity to be used for Terraform."
         ```

-    1. (Optional) By default, this repository creates a new VPC network.
-If you want to use an existing VPC network instead, additional set the optional environment variables:

-        ```sh
-        create_vpc_network = false
-        vpc_name = "<the name of your existing VPC>"
-        ```

 1. Run the following script to setup your environment and your cloud project for running terraform.
 This script configures the following:

     - Validate software dependencies